amwellius/MPC_SPS_2024/README.md

   - convolution algorithm
   - function to indicate braking properly
   - if the map has zeros -> it means the end of the map.
+  - add function to set true only after a number of positive correlations (#define)

+  FUTURE TASKS:
+  - normalize ADC samples to -100; 0; 100

 NOTES TO FINDING A NEW LAP START
  - already tried many algorithms